TV-Rename/Website/_manual/options.md

 ## Filename Processors

 ![he Filename Processors window]({{ site.baseurl }}/assets/images/options/filename-processors-01.png){:.pic-c}
-In much the same way that the _**Filename Template Editor**_ is used to process the names of files being moved to the Media Library so _**Filename Processors**_ is used to inform Rename what filenames to look out for when searching for a missing files
+In much the same way that the _**Filename Template Editor**_ is used to process the names of files being moved to the media library so _**Filename Processors**_ is used to inform Rename what filenames to look out for when searching for a missing files

 To really understand the contents of the Regex column above, you need a working knowledge of [Regular Expressions](https://regexone.com/ "Visit RegexOne").